Rupesh17/TablePullToStickHeader/README.md

-# TablePullToStickHeader.
-TableView header scrolling with pull to stick design.
+TabableView header scrolling with pull to stick style: